 A technician in L5R generates the following notices to a BOND participant or beneficiary:

-Start and end date of participation notice—providing, after random assignment, an overview of the BOND project and describes the participation period;
+start and end date of participation notice providing, after random assignment, an overview of the BOND project and explaining the participation period;

-work CDR continuance, trial work period, expedited reinstatement (EXR), SGA due process, and final SGA determination notices—providing notice of these determinations to those assigned to a treatment group include BOND language;
+work CDR continuance, trial work period, expedited reinstatement (EXR), SGA due process, reopening, reconsideration, and final SGA determination notices to those assigned to a treatment group with BOND language included;

 BOND offset notice explaining initial offset and revised earnings estimates;

 benefit rate increase (BRI) adjustment notice correcting the BRI calculation for those BOND beneficiaries receiving reduced payment amounts due to the BOND offset;

 end of year reconciliation (EOYR) determination notice comparing reported estimated earnings with actual earnings;

 end date of BOND Participation notice explaining when BOND participation ends; and

 NOTE: ORS stores all SSA notices, except the start and end date of participation notice.